peterc/potc-jruby/README.md

 _Prelude of the Chambered_ is a game by Markus "Notch" Persson and Mojang

-This JRuby port was started by, and is maintained by, Peter Cooper - http://peterc.org/
+This JRuby port was started by, and is maintained by, Peter Cooper.

 Contributions by: